iut-ibk/DynaMind-ToolBox/_sources/DynaMind-GDALModules/gdalremovecomponents.txt

 Remove Component
 ================

-:index:`GDALRemoveComponets <GDALModules; GDALRemoveComponets | Remove components>` deletes all components within the defined view.
+Deletes all components within the defined view.
 To delete specific components please set a module filter.

 Parameter
 ---------